 - a contact page, and, in case you need it, a data privacy declaration.

-The default page layout has 3 columns, but you may change that general layout setting for all your project's pages and posts under 'Appearance' -> 'Theme options' at any time.
+The default page layout has 3 columns.
+You can change this general layout setting for all your project's pages and posts under 'Appearance' -> 'Theme options' at any time.

 For the upper right corner of the page header you may choose between: